TheThunderGuyS/useful-tags/README.md

 */
 ```
 #### `oneLine`
-Merge a multi-line string onto one line
+Merge a multi-line string onto one line.
-(useful for keeping long lines under 80 characters)
+Useful for keeping long lines looking nice in source code.
 ```js
 const line = oneLine`
         This